 What is your suggestion to MBA aspirants regarding interviews?

 My suggestion is, plan your profile well ahead of your application.
 Your application may be a one-year process, but preparing for your application is a 4-5 year process.
 Start preparing it in advance, building your profile, bringing out the leadership aspect in you.
-Do not hesitate to take help because MBA is a big investment in terms of money as well as time.
-Build your profile in such a way that you can go to Harvard or Stanford, but do not be disheartened if you do not end up there because all other schools in the top 50 are also good.
+Do not hesitate to take help because an MBA is a big investment in terms of money as well as time.
+Build your profile in such a way that you can go to any school of your choice.
+If you do not end up there you could also look at other schools in the top 50.